kristjanvalur/py-asynkit/README.md

   in `asyncio.Lock`, `asyncio.Semaphore` and `asyncio.Condition` where the raised interrupt
   when acquiring these primitives will leave them in an incorrect state.

-  For this reason, we also provide the classes `IntterruptLock`, `InterruptSemaphore` and `InterruptCondition` which handle this properly.
+  For this reason, we also provide the classes `IntterruptLock`, `InterruptSemaphore`, `InterruptBoundedSemaphore` and `InterruptCondition` which handle this properly.
 The fixes are trivial and the the standard library really should have handled `BaseException` instead of only `CancelledError``.